Skip to main content

 What should I check before paying a deposit?

-Three things must be confirmed first: a current contractor licence (Q2), a Certificate of Insurance for your specific project (Q3), and that the deposit does not exceed 10% of the contract price, the legal maximum under the Home Building Act 1989.
+Three things must be confirmed first: a current contractor licence (see the licence check above), a Certificate of Insurance for your specific project (Check 2 of 8), and that the deposit does not exceed 10% of the contract price, the legal maximum under the Home Building Act 1989.

 What does a TrustSignal Builder Report include?

-A TrustSignal Builder Report covers all nine questions above: business history, licence, insurance, regulatory sanctions, disputes, insolvency records, trade supply relationships, and payment behaviour, sourced from public registers and proprietary datasets, delivered in a single structured report.
+A TrustSignal Builder Report covers the licence check plus all eight questions above: business history, insurance, regulatory sanctions, disputes, insolvency records, trade supply relationships, and payment behaviour, sourced from public registers and proprietary datasets, delivered in a single structured report.
 See trustsignal.com.au for details.

 Sources: NSW Fair Trading / Building Commission NSW (verify.licence.nsw.gov.au); iCare NSW (icare.nsw.gov.au); ASIC Corporate Insolvency Update Issue 37 (September 2025); AFSA (afsa.gov.au); ABN Lookup (abr.business.gov.au); NSW Caselaw (caselaw.nsw.gov.au); Home Building Act 1989 (NSW); SIRA (sira.nsw.gov.au); PPSR (ppsr.gov.au); ACCC Public Warning Notice Register (accc.gov.au/public-registers/public-warning-notice-register); Australian Consumer Law s223 (Competition and Consumer Act 2010 Sch 2); SafeWork NSW Prosecutions (safework.nsw.gov.au/compliance-and-prosecutions/prosecutions); Work Health and Safety Act 2011 (NSW); CreditorWatch Business Risk Monitor (creditorwatch.com.au); CreditorWatch ATO tax debt disclosures FAQ (creditorwatch.com.au/ato-tax-debt-disclosures-faq); Equifax SwiftCheck (equifax.com.au/swiftcheck); OAIC, credit reporting provisions (oaic.gov.au).
 Data current as of April 2026.